Harvard and St. John’s set for cross-conference contest - WTOP News

 Boston; Friday, 8 p.m.
 EST

 St. John’s went 16-15 overall a season ago while going 6-8 on the road.
-The Red Storm averaged 8.7 steals, 1.8 blocks and 11.9 turnovers per game last season.
+The Red Storm averaged 16.9 points off of turnovers, 6.1 second-chance points and 2.4 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.